Nawzad District

 Nawzad is a district in the north of Helmand Province, Afghanistan.
 Its population, which is 100% Pashtun, was estimated at 49,500 in 2012.
-The district centre is the village of Nawzad; there are 14 other large villages and over 100 smaller settlements.
+The district centre is the village of Nawzad; there are 14 other large villages and over 100 smaller villages.
+During the war in Afghanistan, the district became deadly as it was the site of the Taliban insurgents.
+As a result, president Obama leashed his surge in Afghanistan.
+During the year 2006-2014 the battle of Nawzad took place in the district.
+This affected the district heavily til today.
+As a consequense, many houses and infrastructure are still in ruins.
+The district is said to be dry and humid, where the levels of water are low.